yossilu/RickAndMorty/README.md

 View Details: Click on a character card (as an ADMIN) to view more detailed information in a modal.

 ## Additional Notes
+- The search bar holds 2 different types of filters, Name which gets his autocomplete from the results, and the rest of the filters which got their options beforhand.
-The app uses useQuery for data fetching, which provides efficient caching and state management.
+- The app uses useQuery for data fetching, which provides efficient caching and state management.
-Authentication is handled using JWT, ensuring secure and scalable user management.
+- Authentication is handled using JWT, ensuring secure and scalable user management.
-MongoDB is used as the NoSQL database for storing user data.
+- MongoDB is used as the NoSQL database for storing user data.